 \section{Introduction}

-\IEEEPARstart{S}{ingle} image super-resolution (SISR) is an important branch in the field of image processing \cite{wang2020deep}.
-It also aims to recover a high-resolution (HR) image over a low-resolution (LR) image \cite{yang2019deep}, leading to in its wide applications in medical diagnosis \cite{isaac2015super}, video surveillance \cite{zhang2010super} and disaster relief \cite{zha2015bayesian} etc. For instance, in the medical field, obtaining higher-quality images can help doctors accurately detect diseases \cite{huang2017simultaneous}.
+Single image super-resolution (SISR) is an important branch in the field of image processing \cite{wang2020deep}.
+It aims to recover a high-resolution (HR) image over a low-resolution (LR) image \cite{yang2019deep}, leading to its wide applications in medical diagnosis \cite{isaac2015super}, video surveillance \cite{zhang2010super} and disaster relief \cite{zha2015bayesian} etc. For instance, in the medical field, obtaining higher-quality images can help doctors accurately detect diseases \cite{huang2017simultaneous}.
 Thus, studying SISR is very meaningful to academia and industry.